Sputnik Planitia: Convection cells

 The polygonal structure is a sign of convection of the nitrogen/carbon monoxide ice, with ice warmed by heat from the interior welling up in the center of cells, spreading and then sinking at the ridged margins.
-Convection cells have about 100 m of vertical relief, with the highest points being at their centers.
+Convection cells have about 100 meters of vertical relief, with the highest points being at their centers.
 Modeling of nitrogen ice convection cells suggests a depth of about one tenth their width, or 3–4 km for most of the planitia, and a maximum flow rate of about 7 cm per year.
 Cell margins can become pinched off and abandoned as cells evolve.
 Many of the cells are covered by sublimation pits.
 These pits grow larger by sublimation during transport from the centers to the edges of convection cells.
 Using their size distribution, scientists have estimated a convection velocity of 13.8 cm per year, implying a surface age of 180000 years.
 Other scientists have proposed that sublimation at the surface of the planitia is responsible for its convection by cooling the surface through latent heat consumption, instead of the driving source from the core originally proposed.

 Other obvious indications of ice flow visible in images of the planitia include examples of valley-type glaciers flowing down into the basin from adjacent eastern highlands (the right lobe of Tombaugh Regio), presumably in response to deposition of nitrogen ice there, as well as ice from the planitia flowing into and filling adjacent depressions.
 The planitia has numerous blocky hills (one to several km across) that form aggregations at cell margins up to 20 km across; these may represent floating chunks of detached water ice crust that were carried onto the planitia by glacial flow and were then collected into troughs by the convection.
 In some cases the hills seem to form chains along the entry paths of glaciers.
 The hills may also congregate in nonconvecting regions when they get stuck at locations where the nitrogen ice becomes too shallow.

 The planitia has numerous pits that are thought to result from fracturing and sublimation of nitrogen ice; these pits also collect in the margins of convection cells.
 Often the bottoms of the pits are dark, which may represent an accumulation of tholins left behind by the subliming ice, or a dark substrate below the planitia, if the pits penetrate all the way through the ice.
 In regions of the planitia where convection cells are not apparent, the pits are more numerous.